-- Less discomfort: many phone users tend to acquire the habit of putting phone between their shoulder and ear when a conversation goes on for longer than expected or when they need to be able to write.
+- Less discomfort: many phone users tend to acquire the habit of putting the phone between their shoulder and ear when a conversation goes on for longer than expected or when they need to be able to write.
 This position can lead to twisting of the spine, which is dangerous in the long-term.
-With the phone headset, you will be able to sit or stand normally and avoid risking any problems with posture or back pain.
+With a headset, you will be able to sit or stand normally and avoid risking any problems with posture or back pain.

 - Hearing protection: most of our headsets are equipped with a system of hearing protection to guard against noise peaks.
 Noise peaks refer to the unwanted and unexpected noises which can occur at any time during a conversation.
-This phenomenon is particularly common in call centres, and it may threaten the health and hearing of its workers, leading to problems with hearing and stress.
-With the headset, you are protected in all circumstances.
+This phenomenon is particularly common in call centres, and it may threaten the hearing of its workers, leading to problems with hearing and stress.
+With a headset, you are protected in all circumstances.